JGEsteves89/clipboard-operator/README.md

 ## LLM-Powered Operators

 For AI-powered transformations, use the shared [examples/openrouter-api-call.js](examples/openrouter-api-call.js) script.
-It calls the [OpenRouter](https://openrouter.ai/) API with any model you configure.
+It calls the [OpenRouter](https://openrouter.ai/) API with any model you configure, streaming the response token-by-token.
+As the model generates text, each token is forwarded live to a fading log panel in the UI so you can see progress in real time.

 ### 1. Add your API key